 - Do you have any evidence to support your story?

 Simply discussing it with your evaluator and having that notated on the evaluation is a step in the right direction.
 It shows the hearing officers that you are 100% forthcoming and this is what you want.
-It builds your credibility and it builds the credibility of the evaluator when giving you a diagnosis.
+It builds not only your credibility, but the credibility of the evaluator when giving you a diagnosis.

 Charlotte Steffen specializes in criminal defense and driver’s license restorations.
 She has been practicing law for nearly 20 years.
 Her experience includes thousands of criminal cases, including capital offenses and high profile cases.
 She began her career at the Legal Aid and Defender Association of Detroit, handling the toughest felonies in Wayne County.
 She went into private practice in 2002 and has continued helping those who need it most.